• Skip to primary navigation

 Slicing onion thinly and chopping cilantro on a cutting board.

-(8)In a large bowl, combine the squash, carrots, onion, and cilantro.
+Step 8: Combine squash, carrots, onion, and cilantro in a large bowl.
 Add salt and pepper to taste.
 Toss them together.

 A red bowl filled with julienned squash and carrots, onion, cilantro, salt and pepper.